 That question has a legal and an ethical component to it.
 Ethically, the State of Texas is asking you to show up to a hearing.
 So do you wish to show up or not based on your personal situation.
-That is a question you will have obviously answered above with a "no." Legally, you are only required...Read more »
+That is a question you will have obviously answered above with a "no." Legally, you are...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.